nocalhost/nocalhost.github.io/docs/config/config-overview-en.md

 :::tip More information

-To learn more about configuration items and correpsonding functions, see  [What configurations does Nocalhost offer ？](config-spec.md)
+To learn more about configuration items and corresponding functions, see  [What configurations does Nocalhost offer ？](config-spec.md)

 :::